 The Jeep Renegade comes with two powertrain options.
-The base model is propelled by a 160-horsepower turbocharged 1.4-liter four-cylinder engine paired with a six-speed manual gearbox.
-If you don't want to shift for yourself, you'll move up to the 180-hp 2.4-liter four, which uses the new nine-speed automatic transmission that's increasingly common in new Chrysler, Jeep, and Fiat products.
+The base model is propelled by a 160-horsepower turbocharged 1.4-liter 4-cylinder engine paired with a 6-speed manual.
+If you don't want to shift for yourself, you'll move up to the 180-hp 2.4-liter inline-4, which uses the new 9-speed automatic transmission that's increasingly common in new Chrysler, Jeep, and Fiat products.
 Front-wheel drive is standard, with all-wheel drive optional for both engines.

 2016 Nissan Juke 5dr Wagon CVT S FWD Angular Front Exterior ViewEnlarge Photo